waymo-research/waymo-open-dataset/docs/quick_start.md

 pip3 install numpy tensorflow
 ./configure.sh
 ```

-We have configured our build system to work with TensorFlow 1.14.0.
-For a higher
-version, you might need to update the proto version in WORKSPACE to match
-your TensorFlow version.

 Run TensorFlow metrics op related tests.
 They can serve as examples for usage.
 ``` bash